 Your First Job

-One of the advantages of graphic design is the wide range of employment arrangements that are available.
+One of the advantages of graphic design is the wide range of available employment arrangements.
 Some graphic designers work on-site in salaried positions.
-Others work as freelancers from home, an arrangement that is particularly suited to individuals who live far from employment centers or parents who are interested in part-time, flexible work.
+Others work as freelancers from home.

-If you are seeking employment in print design, it is likely that you will be designing materials both in Hebrew and English.
+If you are seeking employment in print design, you will likely be designing materials both in Hebrew and English.
 Check that the software programs that you use are Hebrew-enabled.
 Note that the Adobe Creative Suite is available in a Hebrew-enabled edition.
 It is also important to learn the technical terms that will facilitate your interactions with printing and publishing houses.

 If you’re new to the field and interested in an introductory graphic design program, there are many options available.
 Local courses vary in length, from a few months to a few years.
 Courses include: